Medically Reviewed by Dr. George Touliatos

 |Metabolic disorders||Poor diet|

-The first type of cause that could be influencing your testosterone levels are medical conditions.
-Medical conditions are very common contributors to low testosterone and are commonly associated with the symptoms that accompany low testosterone.
-Here are some of the medical conditions that are well-known to contribute to low testosterone and its symptoms.
+The first cause that could be influencing your testosterone levels is medical conditions.
+Medical conditions are very common contributors to low-T and are commonly associated with low-T symptoms.
+Here are some of the medical conditions that are well-known to contribute to low-T and its symptoms.

-The first medical condition that has been tied to low testosterone and by far the most common is hypogonadism.
+The first medical condition that has been tied to low-T and by far the most common is hypogonadism.
 Hypogonadism refers to a condition in which the body is unable to produce enough testosterone to maintain healthy levels.
-This condition affects the center of the testosterone production system.
+This condition affects the centre of the testosterone production system.
 It strikes right at the core of testosterone production and is most commonly a factor that affects those of a younger age.

-If you are a male that is below the age of 40 and you are having low testosterone challenges, then the chances are that it is because of hypogonadism.
-This condition tends to affect those that are younger and have no other reason to have low testosterone.
-If you are experiencing low testosterone and are below the age at which a natural decline would begin, then you should consider hypogonadism as the potential cause and speak with your medical professional about treating hypogonadism.
+If you are a male who’s below the age of 40 and you are having low-T challenges, then the chances are that it is because of hypogonadism.
+This condition tends to affect those who are younger and have no other reason to have low-T. If you are experiencing low-T and are below the age at which a natural decline would begin, then you should consider hypogonadism as the potential cause and speak with your medical professional about treating hypogonadism.

-Another potential medical condition that leads to low testosterone is any strenuous treatment on the body for another condition such as cancer and other disease treatments.
+Another potential medical condition that leads to low-T is any strenuous treatment on the body for another condition such as cancer and other disease treatments.
 While cancer treatments are effective in treating cancer, they can have very heavy effects on the rest of the body.
-Those that are going through cancer treatments are known to have problems with testosterone levels.
+Those who are going through cancer treatments are known to have problems with testosterone levels.

-If you are going through a treatment that is harsh on the body, then you might also experience low testosterone.
-Testosterone replacement therapy can sometimes be a solution for this, but usually the only way to stop the effect is to cease the treatment, which is certainly almost never an option.
+If you are going through a treatment that is harsh on the body, then you might also experience low-T. Testosterone replacement therapy can sometimes be a solution for this, but usually, the only way to stop the effect is to cease the treatment, which is certainly almost never an option.
 You should speak with your medical professional to inquire about possible paths forward to overcome this challenge.

 The first external factor that can certainly influence testosterone levels is stress.
 Stress plays a large role in testosterone production and hormonal health.
 Now more than ever, stress permeates every part of our lives and can have devastating effects if not managed in a healthy and correct manner.